ajarara/diophantine-33/README.md

 So we know for a fact there is no integer solution to 4, 5, 13, 14, 22, 23.. as these are all of the form we just stated.

 But 33 isn't of that form.
-No one has found a proof that 33 has a solution.
-But no one has found such a proof for 33, or a solution for it.
+No one has found a proof either way concerning the existence of a solution for 33.

 # Motive for this repo
 This code was an attempt to find that solution, until I got a first hand account of how algorithms like the one encoded here scale: traversing R^3 is terribly unexciting after the first cube of 10,000.